Weighted Problems

-Let us use the maximum independent set problem on Petersen graph as an example.
+We'll use the Maximum Weighted Independent Set problem on the Petersen graph as our example.

 using GenericTensorNetworks, GenericTensorNetworks.ProblemReductions, Graphs